seppmail/SEPPmail365/Readme.md

 Connect-ExchangeOnline -UserPrincipalName frank@contoso.com -ShowProgress $true
 ```

+Fact is, without an established implicit remoting session to Exchange Online, the module will not work.

 ## ExO Infos

 Before the change in the ruleset is implemented the module shall provide information about the current Exo environment.
 Things like
-Tenant-ID, Mail-domains, Existing rules ... shall be listed for decision making on how to implement the SEPPmail ruleset.
+Tenant-ID, Mail-domains, existing rules ... shall be listed for decision making on how to implement the SEPPmail ruleset.

+New-Sm365ExOReport will generate a report of the existing ExO environment.

 ## Ruleset update option